Bob Marley in Brighton

 Why it matters here

 Marley’s connection to this part of the country was not invented afterwards.
 It was real, and it began early.
 In 1972, he appeared in Bexhill as a rising artist with little British fame.
 In 1980, he came to Brighton as a global figure whose music had changed lives across Britain and far beyond it.
-Those two moments do not make him a Sussex artist, nor should they.
-But they do place Sussex inside his story in a way that is worth holding on to.
+There is also evidence pointing to a deeper family connection to East Sussex on his father’s side, especially around Rye, though that part of the story is more complex and not as clearcut as the concert dates themselves.
+What can be said with confidence is that Sussex sits more than once within Marley’s wider British story.

 Brighton often appears in history as a place of leisure, entertainment and escape.
 That is part of the truth, but not the whole of it.
 Sometimes the city also becomes a stopping point in much bigger human stories.
 Bob Marley’s concerts at the Brighton Centre are one of those moments.
 For two nights on Kings Road, the seafront held a voice that spoke of freedom, struggle, survival and hope.
+Britain had already given that voice a powerful audience.
+Brighton became one of the places where it was heard at full strength.
 That happened here, and that is reason enough to remember it.

 Related Articles